BY LAWS OF THE RED RIVER RIFLE AND PISTOL CLUB

 (E) Badges must be worn at all time when using the range.

 (F) Each member is responsible for their actions, and that of their guests.
 Safety of all is of primary concern and range safety rules will be followed at all times.
-All safety precautions and range rules must be followed at all times.
+All safety precautions and range rules and Standard Operating Procedures (SOP’s) must be followed at all times.

 SHARES OF COMMON CAPITAL STOCK AND SAVINGS ACCOUNT